-4.17 SONICHUB MUSIC & RADIO SYSTEM (OPTIONAL)
+4.14 Audio & Radio System (OPTIONAL)

-Your boat may come equipped with SonicHub music and radio system which has an integrated AM/FM radio tuner.
-The unit is located under the helm.
-It is connected to plotter which allows you to easily change the SonicHub settings, volume, songs etc., on plotter screen.
-The USB port which is located on SonicHub unit allows you to connect an external music player for music playback thru the boat's stereo.
-Alternatively, you can playback music via the Bluetooth® settings on your external music player.
+Your boat may come equipped with Fusion audio and radio system, with several options possible.
+The main unit is located under the helm, and marine speakers are installed at suitable locations.
+It's connected to the plotter and allows you easily change the settings, volume, songs etc. on the plotter screen.
+The most basic settings are also available from a small remote control panel on the dash (see 3.11).
+An optional USB port allows you to connect an external music player for audio/music playback thru the audio system.
+Alternatively, you can playback audio/music via Bluetooth®.